ParallelMaths/parallel/pages/10-15-optical-illusions.md

 Because the first sock could have been black or white, with equal probability, then it has no real impact on working out the probability of the second.

 If the first sock was black, then the chance of picking a white sock would be 10/19.
 If the first sock was white, then the chance of picking a white sock would be 9/19.
-But we don’t know whether the first sock is black or white, so we take the average, which 9.5/19 = ½.
+But we don’t know whether the first sock is black or white, so we take the average, which is 9.5/19 = ½.
 :::